TheVinhLuong102/alabama-first-lego-league/2019-2020/first-volunteer-email.md

   - ***FIRST*<sup>&reg;</sup> LEGO<sup>&reg;</sup> League Jr.** Alabama Expo
     - von Braun Center, Huntsville, AL

-Please let me know if your company would be interested in these opportunities!
+Please let me know if your organization would be interested in these opportunities!
 Anyone interested in volunteering can register for an event and complete the background check and any required trainings/certifications by following [this guide](https://github.com/drewwhis/alabama-first-lego-league/wiki/Becoming-an-Event-Volunteer).

 Thank you for your time, and we hope to see you at an event this season!